Collecting Payment Methods

 Prerequisites

-Before proceeding, ensure you have completed the Setup and have:
+Before proceeding, ensure you have completed the Setup and have received from support:

 JWT Creation and Signing